-Over the past week or so schools around Australia have been breaking up for an extended school holiday period.
-We have seven weeks of freedom from organised activities between now and school returning and with Immy heading off to five full days of pre-primary (otherwise known as prep or kindergarten) next year I want to take full advantage of our time together with fun, laughter and shared adventures.
-At the same time I know we need a good balance of activities so that everyone has time to rest and restore after a very busy year plus I still have ongoing work commitments…plus we have a baby to work around too!
-So here is how I am tackling our plan for the holidays…
+Schools around Australia are breaking up for our extended, summer vacation period.
+We have seven weeks of freedom from organised activities between now and school returning and we are planning to take full advantage of our time together with relaxed fun, lots of laughter and shared adventures.
+Here is how I am tackling our plan for the holidays…

-Museum * Beach * Picnic * Miniature village * Zoo * City * Art gallery * Environment centre * Fairy shop
+Museum * Beach * Picnics * Miniature village * Zoo * City * Art gallery * Environment centre * Fairy shop * Ferry ride

-Most of these are reasonably local as AJ is not at all enamoured with travelling in the car!
+Most of these are reasonably local and therefore much less stressful!
 Frequency: Once a week.

-SOCIALISE: We are only a few days in and Immy is already finding it an adjustment to not have her school buddies to play with every other day so I think meeting up with friends to play will be a must.
-Frequency: Once or twice a week.
+SOCIALISE: We are only a few days in and Immy is already finding it an adjustment to not have her school buddies to play with every other day so I think meeting up with a friend to play will be a must.
+Frequency: Once a week.

 READ: Immy and I both have a passion for books and we read together everyday anyway.
 I foresee a number of visits to our local library for fresh reading fodder and books enjoyed pretty much anywhere and everywhere!
 Frequency: Without a doubt – everyday.